-When the new SAT debuted in March 2016, it changed the test format from three sections (Math, Reading, and Writing) back to two (Reading and Writing), plus an optional essay.
+When the new SAT debuted in March 2016, it changed the test format from three sections (Math, Reading, and Writing) back to two (Reading and Writing).
 The SAT Math section remained more or less the same, but the change necessitated the combining of the old SAT Reading and SAT Writing sections.

 This new section, officially called “Evidence-Based Reading and Writing,” combines both the critical reading passages of the old SAT Reading and the grammar and sentence improvement questions of the old SAT Writing.

 The first thing to know is that not all the SAT Reading section questions are the same, and knowing how to recognize each type will help immensely as you develop your test-taking skills.
 Some questions ask about small details from the passage that you just need to find.
 Others are bigger, interpretive questions, which range from asking about the purpose of a single paragraph to the main point of the overall piece.
 Figuring out which types of questions come more easily to you and which require more effort is essential to a strong test strategy.

 One of the biggest challenges about the SAT Reading section is reading passages fast enough that you have time to answer the questions, but slowly enough that you understand the meaning and know where to look for the answers.
 Skimming might seem like it’ll speed you up, but you’ll end up having to re-read every paragraph to answer the questions and may wind up without enough time to finish.